MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 A setting is provided *windows_run* to allow selection. the choices are:

-* exe - run sr_subscribe.exe as installed by pip (what one would expect to start)
+* exe - run sr3.exe as installed by pip (what one would expect to start)

-* pyw - run the pythonw.exe executable with sr_subscribe.py (or sr_subscribe-script.py)
+* pyw - run the pythonw.exe executable with sr.py (or sr3-script.py)
   as the argument. (sometimes needed to have the component continue to run after calling process is terminated.

-* py - run the python.exe executable with sr_subscribe.py (or sr_subscribe-script.py)
+* py - run the python.exe executable with sr3.py (or sr3-script.py)
   as the argument. (sometimes also works.)

 xattr_disable (default: off)